Michael0yodi/SelfMon/README.md

 Note:

 http://yourdomainexample.com/status/monstatus.txt can be used with ex.
-Home assistant to read and set sensors where you can automate based on the Selfmon status.
+Home assistant to read the Alarm state and allow you to craete automated rules based on the status.
+Remember to set the appropiate IP-filters in your webserver unless you want the document accessable to the public.

 see configuration.yaml and alarm_automation.yaml for examples.